 Minding my own business out and about in Thatcham Town Centre on Monday 27th January 2014 and I spy the BBC Radio Berkshire car and Bridgitte Tetteh scouting around for likely interview candidates – so here we go Lord – in for a penny in for a pound.

-Sunday morning worship where there is a mix of newer songs and traditional hymns.
+COVID-19 Secure Sunday morning worship where there is a mix of newer songs and traditional hymns.
 The preaching is expository in style working through different books of the bible.
-The children have their own group and leave for that part way through the service.
+The children would normally have their own group, socially distanced, and leave for that part way through the service.

-These are a shorter time of meeting together, based in a home rather than in the Thatcham Parish Hall.
+*** NOTE This is an Online ZOOM Meeting (Contact church office for joining details) *** These are shorter times of meeting together, normally based in a home rather than in the Thatcham Parish Hall.
 This gives a more cosy feel and also the nature of the time together is that of worship and discussional bible study.

-Our home groups meet each week on a Wednesday.
-We alternate between having a bible study one week and then the next we have fellowship and prayer.
+*** NOTE This is an Online ZOOM Meeting (Contact church office for joining details) *** Our home groups meet each week on a Wednesday.
+Week 1 is usually prayer & sharing and then the remaining weeks are bible studies working through a series.
 Every couple of months we have a social evening/film night.